railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    When you enter supplier names on the product form, you can set a name and a product code for each individual supplier.
-   If you do that, Open ERP will then use those details in place of your own internal product names for that selected supplier.
+   If you do that, OpenERP will then use those details in place of your own internal product names for that selected supplier.

 If you work with management by case you can also set the analytic account that should be used to